URpineapple/VisualStudio-CodeTheme-Earth/README.md

 Dark themes may look cool but could also get your eyes tired very easily.
 That's why I created this color theme using light green and dark blue.
 I personally found it surprisingly comfortable to work with.
 Hope you can enjoy using it as well.

-Also, if you like my work don't forget to give me a five-star review!
+*Don't forget to give me a five-star review if you like my work!*

 ## **Screenshots**